 Coronary Heart Disease (CHD - also known as Coronary Artery Disease) is a narrowing of the small blood vessels which supply blood to the heart itself.
+Hereditary and lifestyle factors can contribute to the risk of getting this condition.
 It is the most common cause of exercise-related death in those over the age of 35.
 It is also an occasional cause of sudden cardiac death in younger individuals.

 What are the Symptoms of Coronary Heart Disease?

 Symptoms vary considerably in severity, depending on the extent of the condition.
 Some people may have the disease but not show any symptoms.

 - Chest pain (angina).

 - Pain may radiate into the nack or arms.

 - Pain is usually worse with exercise or stress.

 What Causes CHD?

 CHD is caused by a build-up of fatty deposits on the inner walls of blood vessels, resulting in a narrowing of the vessel.
 This is known as Atherosclerosis.
 Narrower blood vessels result in a decrease in blood flow to the heart, causing the symptoms described above.
 If blood flow is stopped altogether, the individual will suffer a heart attack.